 Owing assets and especially property or businesses in your home country are a great sign of strong ties.

-If you've traveled to other countries before, especially first-world countries and did not overstay your visa and returned to your country, this is a sign that you are trustworthy to follow the visa process.
+If you've traveled to other countries before, especially first-world countries and did not overstay your visa and returned to your country, this is a sign that you are trusted to follow the visa process.
 If you have traveled to a first-world country with strict immigration policies and didn't overstay your visa, this goes a long way to prove you are trustworthy.

-If you request to stay in the United States for a very long period of time in your application, it may be a red flag that you intend to figure out a way to simply immigrate.
+If you request to stay in the United States for a long period of time in your application, it may be a red flag that you intend to figure out a way to immigrate.
 If you request a more realistic time span, that is specific to the purpose of your trip, this is a point in your favor.
-For example, if you are traveling to a 5 day conference, requesting a trip for 3 months may look fishy.
+For example, if you are traveling to a 5-day conference, requesting a trip for 3 months may look fishy.
 But if you only request 2 weeks, it makes more sense for that situation and is consistent with someone traveling for that purpose.